I use mixed methods to study the sociological side of urban design, planning, and technology. These days, I mostly study things.

 - “Taming a Chaotic Concept: Gentrification and Segmented Consumption in Brooklyn, 2002-2012” with Brian Lamberta and Erika Larsen, two brilliant former students of mine.
-A version of this article came out in Urban Geography this year.
+A version of this article came out in Urban Geography in 2015.
 37(4): 590-610.

 - “Beyond the Sidewalk: Pedestrian Risk and Material Mismatch in the American Suburbs.”
-A version of this article is being published in Mobilities.
+A version of this article was published in Mobilities in 2017.

-- This research prompted an op-ed, co-authored with Kate Slevin: “Don’t Leave Pedestrians Out of Infrastructure Equation.”
+- This research prompted an op-ed, co-authored with Kate Slevin, a long time ago: “Don’t Leave Pedestrians Out of Infrastructure Equation.”
 Hartford Courant.
 February 15.
 Editorial Page.
 (2009)

 - “The Endangered Enclave: Hispanic-Owned Business Displacement in Brooklyn, 2002-2012.” in Metropolitics, with Brian Lamberta and Sarah Van Norden.
 (2015)